sami-haq99/sami-haq99.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Dept of Software and Computer Engineering, College of Electrical and Mechanical Engeneering in NUST.
+I am working as NLP research assistant at Fatima Jinnah Women University, Pakistan.
 Prior to that, I got my MS Software Engineering degree from NUST in 2018, I have been working with different organizations as Software Engineer since 2013.

 My research interests lie in Natural Language Processing (NLP), especially text classification, information extraction, and neural machine translation.

 ## Education

-NUST, *08/2018 - present*
-* PhD Neural Machine Translation.
-Advisor: Prof. Arslan Shaukat

 NUST, *08/2014 - 07/2017*